alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-08-24-logistic-regression.markdown

 date:   2018-08-24 13:15:16 +0200
 categories: statistics
 ---
 While linear regression is about predicting effects given a set of causes, logistic regression predicts the probability of certain effects.
 This way, its main applications are classification and forecasting.
-Logistic regression helps find how probabilities are changed by our actions.
+Logistic regression helps find how probabilities are changed by our actions or by various changes in the factors included in the regression.

 ### The problem